nicozerpa/website/src/articles/what-to-do-if-you-learned-nothing-from-programming-courses.md

 title: What to Do If You Learned Nothing from Programming Courses?
 id: 20210829
 description: You found the perfect course, you feel you understand everything, but when you apply what you saw, you realise you learned nothing.
 But there's a way to get unstuck.
-tags: learning, courses, tutorial hell, practice
+tags: ["learning", "courses", "tutorial hell", "practice"]
 published: 1
 ---